Popscotch/Clicker-Game-Tutorial/README.md

 > HINT: You can use `console.log()` to dump anything to browser console.
 Press F12 and select "Console" tab to see the dump.

+There are 2 ways to declare a variable in JavaScript.
+One way is to use `var` and another is to use `let`.
+There are a few differences between then, but for the purpose of this chapter we will just be using `let`.

 Before we rash and create the `clicker()` function, lets create a variable to track the number of clicks.
 For ease sake, let's call variable `clicks`.
 ```js
 let clicks = 0;